-A Chance Find Procedure and reporting form is provided in Appendix C.

-Agreements respecting Indigenous customs and protocols for the identification, handling, recognition, recording, and safekeeping of as-yet unknown intangible cultural and spiritual heritage sites and confidentiality will be developed and in place prior to the commencement of Project construction.
+An Archaeological and Cultural Heritage Chance Find Procedure and reporting form is provided in Appendix C. Agreements respecting Indigenous customs and protocols respecting the discovery, handling, recognition, recording, transferring and safekeeping of unknown sites and confidentiality will be developed and in place prior to the commencement of Project construction.